nipunpruthi/aspire-mini-loan-service/README.md

 ### Additional Features
 1. Appropriate exception and error code with message for wrong or not allowed requests
 2. Authentication before login
+3. Admin can see all users loan

 ### Auth Details
-3. The user authentication details are saven in-mem in `SecurityConfig.java` for prototyping
+The user authentication details are saved in-memory in `SecurityConfig.java` for prototyping

 ## Commands